RvN-R/milestone-re-tie-dye/README.md

 # Testing

-Testing information can be found on a seperate <a href="TESTING.md">Testing Readme</a> I've also created a seperate <a href="ISSUES.md">Issues Readme</a> that documents some of the difficuties I experienced creating this site and the steps I took to get past them.
+Testing information can be found on a seperate <a href="TESTING.md">Testing Readme</a> I've also created a seperate <a href="ISSUES.md">Issues Readme</a> that documents some of the Bugs I experienced creating this site and the steps I took to get past them.

 # Deployment